Sauna Etiquette in Germany: Essential Rules and Customs for Beginners

 What to Wear and the Rules of Nudity in German Saunas?

-Instead of wearing clothes, you should bring a large towel to sit or lie on, keeping the sauna clean and preventing sweat from getting on the wooden benches.
+• A big towel is what you wear instead: Instead of clothes, people bring a large towel to sit or lie on.
+This keeps the sauna clean and protects the wooden benches from sweat.

 Sauna Hygiene: What to Do Before and After Your Session